-- a) Ensure that students undergo the Industrial Training in-line with the objectives established. - b) Assist in solving students' problems related to the field of work. - c) Arrange for at least one visit to the organisation/company within Week 21 to 24 of the student's training. - d) Visit the company to give advice to the student, meet the Company Supervisor, assess the suitability of the company for students, and evaluate the student. - e) Evaluate the student progressively following the schedule in Section 5.10. - f) Distribute and collect back Evaluation Form 2A from the Company Supervisor. - g) Coordinate the marking and submit the marks and all the evaluation forms to the Industrial Training support staff. - h) Provide suggestions to improve future Industrial Training program. - i) Perform the required things following the schedule in Section 5.10.
+- a) Ensure that students undergo the Industrial Training in-line with the objectives established. - b) Assist in solving students' problems related to the field of work. - c) Arrange for at least one visit to the organisation/company within Week 21 to 24 of the student's training. - d) Visit the company to give advice to the student, meet the Company Supervisor, assess the suitability of the company for students, and evaluate the student. - e) Evaluate the student progressively following the schedule in Section 5.10. - f) Inform about the company supervisor evaluation to the Company Supervisor. - g) Coordinate the marking and submit the marks and all the evaluation forms to the Industrial Training support staff. - h) Provide suggestions to improve future Industrial Training program. - i) Perform the required things following the schedule in Section 5.10.